daniel-ob/baskets/README.md

 ## Tests run <a name="tests-run"></a>

-Be sure you have ChromeDriver installed in order to run Selenium tests.
+Be sure you have ChromeDriver installed to run Selenium tests.

 First launch `db` container: